daniele [-at-] climateflux [-dot-] com

 Member of the Bavarian Chamber of Architects, Munich, Germany

-Daniele Santucci is a practicing architect, building scientist, and research associate at the Chair of Building Technology and Climate Responsive Design at the Technical University of Munich.
+Daniele Santucci is a practicing architect, building scientist, and educator, holding the professorship for Integral Building Technology and Climate Responsive Design at the University of Applied Sciences and Arts Dortmund.
 His research expertise is in environmental engineering and sustainable design engaging energy modelling, performance driven design workflows and environmental sensing in both urban and architectural scale.

 His current principal research line is focusing on urban microclimate and outdoor comfort in urban space.
 Daniele is Doctoral Candidate at the TUM Graduate School and has been appointed visiting researcher at the Senseable City Lab at the Massachusetts Institute of Technology.